DataRecce/recce-ui/README.md

 # Install dependencies
 pnpm install

+# The postinstall script will automatically apply TypeScript patches
+# If you need to reapply patches manually:
+npm run patch:apply

 # Build the library
 pnpm build

 # Run in development mode
 pnpm dev

+# Type checking
+pnpm type:check        # Run with known issues handled pnpm type:check:strict # Run strict type checking
 ```

+#### TypeScript Patches

+This package includes automatic patches to fix TypeScript strict mode issues in the source code.
+These patches are applied automatically during `npm install` and fix:

+1. Type assertion issues in CheckDetail.tsx
+2. Boolean type issues in CheckList.tsx
+3. Type conversion issues in LineageViewContextMenu.tsx
+4. Type inference issues in toaster.tsx

+The patches are temporary fixes until the main Recce repository is updated.

 ### Updating the Submodule